 The travel ban

 The travel ban that a lot of countries are issuing is another major issue for e-commerce in 2020.
 Why?
 Well, a lot of people live to travel.
 The idea of that one holiday during the summer is what makes them make it through their long hours at work.
-Now that this seems to be out of the question, a lot of people are trying to make up for it by sampling local culture online (through target-destination-specific content) and by ordering items or beverages from their previous target destinations.
+Now that this seems to be out of the question, many people are trying to make up for it by sampling local culture online (through target-destination-specific content) and ordering items or beverages from their previous target destinations.
 For instance, a person who intended to visit the Balkans region or the Adriatic coastline this summer might decide to order Slivovitz plum brandy and, at least partially, make up for this missed opportunity.

-At-home sports equipment is particularly popular.
+At-home sports equipment is trendy.

-Speaking of the items that are in particularly high demand, it seems that sporting and exercise equipment leads the way.
-For instance, if we decide to compare one week in June 2019 to the same week in June 2020, there were 4,963% more skipping ropes, 3,396% footballs, and 2,294% dartboards sold.
-People leading an active lifestyle simply cannot shift to a more sedentary way of living, even if it’s mandated by the state or cautioned by the WHO.
+Speaking of the items in particularly high demand, it seems that sporting and exercise equipment leads the way.
+For instance, if we decided to compare one week in June 2019 to the same week in June 2020, there were 4,963% more skipping ropes, 3,396% footballs, and 2,294% dartboards sold.
+People leading an active lifestyle cannot shift to a more sedentary way of living, even if mandated by the state or cautioned by the WHO.
 This is why they are bound to look for an alternative.
 On the other hand, some are determined to dedicate themselves to self-improvement during the lockdown.

 One-time vs. multiple purchases

-Another thing worth keeping in mind is the fact that not every country has the same increase in numbers when it comes to online shopping (whether it’s pure e-commerce or retail online).
+Another thing worth keeping in mind is that not every country has the same increase in numbers when it comes to online shopping (whether it’s pure e-commerce or retail online).
 In Europe, for instance, Romania and Belarus seem to be leaders in pure e-commerce increase, while Belgium and Poland seem to be ahead when it comes to the number of online retail orders.
 In other words, when speaking about numbers, it’s essential to keep in mind the specific situation and location of the statistic in question.

 Like with any industry, there’s a strong co-dependence between e-commerce and some related fields.
-For instance, due to higher revenues and greater competitiveness, the majority of e-commerce businesses are forced to invest more in digital marketing.
-This is particularly apparent in social media advertising, seeing as how up to 51% of people spend more time on social media (due to the lockdown).
+For instance, due to higher revenues and greater competitiveness, most e-commerce businesses are forced to invest more in digital marketing.
+This is particularly apparent in social media advertising, seeing how up to 51% of people spend more time on social media (due to the lockdown).
 Even traditional retail conglomerates like Walmart are testing stores without cashiers.
 In other words, COVID-induced changes can be seen all across the industry.

 Update on consumer interests

 Finally, there’s one more topic worth covering, and it’s the average value of the transaction.
 Even though it’s more pragmatic to buy from home, it’s important to mention that people are currently losing their jobs or at least facing the uncertainty of whether they’ll still be employed in the nearest future.
-The problem is even more significant than it seems at first, seeing as how even people with steady income seem to be uncertain of their financial future.
+The problem is even more significant than it seems at first, seeing how even people with steady income seem to be uncertain of their financial future.
 This makes them reluctant to overspend and more resilient towards impulse purchases.
 All in all, we live in an era of uncertainty that is best seen through e-commerce.
 Be that as it may, people still need to buy, and, at the moment, e-commerce seems like the optimal method.